KozlovKV/game-life/docs/_docs.md

 #### Usage in Engine circuit
 In engine we get input row through tunnel from [row's bit invertor](#rows-bit-invertor)

-Clear signal can be handled while simulation is off.
+Clear signal works while simulation is off.

-Y data goes from [coordinates bus]
+Y data goes from [coordinates bus](#coordinates-bus)

 Write row signal goes:
 - From [keyboard controller](#keyboard-controller) when simulation is off